intjelic/python-sfml/doc/sphinx/source/building.rst

 Building with Cython installed
 ------------------------------

-If you have modified the source, you'll need to install Cython to build a module including the changes.
+If you downloaded the source straight from the Git repo or if you have modified the source, you'll need to install Cython to build a module including the changes.
 Also, make sure that ``USE_CYTHON`` is set to ``True`` in setup.py.

 When you've done so, you can build the module by typing this command::